Identifying causal effects with subjective ordinal outcomes: What would be identified with a smooth reporting function

 To gather some further suggestive evidence on the comparability of estimates that use discrete vs. continuous variation in $X$.
 I in this section simulate several data-generating-processes (DGPs) for $H_i$ and for the response functions $r(\cdot, V_i)$.
 Throughout, I take the response space $\mathcal{R}$ to be a set of integers $0,1,2 \dots \bar{R}$, where the value of $\bar{R}$ will be varied across DGPs.
+The DGPs are such that EXOG holds with no covariates $W_i$.

 Consider a researcher comparing $\mathbbm{E}[R_i|X_i=x']-\mathbbm{E}[R_i|X_i=x]$ to $ \partial_{x_j}\mathbbm{E}[R_i|X_i=x]$ and $ \partial_{x_j}\mathbbm{E}[R_i|X_i=x']$ for some given values $x'$ and $x$, and regressors $X_j$.
-Given the results of the last section, we seek to compare $w_{x,x'}$, $w_x$ and $w_{x'}$ to understand the relative weights each of these estimands place on causal effects.
+Given the results of the last section, we seek to compare $\Pi_{x,x'}$, $\Pi_{x}$ and $\Pi_{x'}$ to understand the relative weights each of these estimands place on causal effects.

 For now, I suppose heterogeneous linear reporting, so that Proposition \ref{propheterolinear} holds in the dense-response limit $\bar{R} \rightarrow \infty$.
-Individual reporting functions can be charaterized by $\ell(v)$, the value of happiness at which an individual with $V_i=v$ moves from response category $0$ to response category $1$, and $\mu(v)$, the value at which this individual would move from category $\bar{R}-1$ to the highest category $\bar{R}$.
-Response functions are sampled independently of everything else, which implies $U_i \perp V_i$.
+Individual reporting functions can be characterized by $\ell(v)$, the value of happiness at which an individual with $V_i=v$ moves from response category $0$ to response category $1$, and $\mu(v)$, the value at which this individual would move from category $\bar{R}-1$ to the highest category $\bar{R}$.
+Response functions are sampled independently of everything else, which implies $U_i \indep V_i$.

 In a first set of simulations, I take $H_i$ to have a standard normal distribution, conditional on $X_i=x$.
 Note that since the overall location and scale of the happiness distribution is not inherently meaningful, this choice of mean and variance is arbitrary.
 Next, I suppose that individuals' values of $\ell(V_i)$ are distributed uniformly between $-1$ and $-0.5$, and that $\mu(V_i)$ is independent of $\ell(V_i)$ and drawn uniformly from $[0.5, 1]$.
 The left panel of Figure \ref{fig:sim_normal} provides a visualization.
 These choices aim to reflect a world in which while individuals differ e.g. in the point $\mu(V_i)$ at which they would report $R=10$, this threshold for the highest possible category is for all individuals at least above the mean level of happiness in the population.